Cardiogenic Shock

 - Cardiac monitor

-- Endotracheal intubation for airway compromise:
+- Endotracheal intubation and mechanical ventilation for respiratory failure:

 - Consider etomidate for induction (minimal effect on BP)